wiegand/respondto/README.md

 ## Support for older, non-compliant browsers

 If you need broader support, have no fear.
-Thanks to Scott Jehl, Paul Irish, and Nicholas Zakas's wonderful [`matchMedia` and `matchMedia.addListener` polyfills](https://github.com/paulirish/matchMedia.js/) respondto.js should work everywhere CSS media queries are supported --- e.g. Internet Explorer 9.
+Thanks to Scott Jehl, Paul Irish, and Nicholas Zakas's wonderful [`matchMedia` and `matchMedia.addListener` polyfills](https://github.com/paulirish/matchMedia.js/) respondto should work everywhere CSS media queries are supported --- e.g. Internet Explorer 9.

 ## Contribution